 Since I practice bankruptcy in Texas and 98% of the time I use Texas law to determine my client’s exemptions, my comments are going to be directly specifically at Texas and Federal exemptions which I am allowed to use in Texas.
 Under Texas and Federal exemptions, it is really hard to lose an asset in a bankruptcy.

 The vast majority of the bankruptcies I have filed are “no-asset” Chapter 7 bankruptcies.
 That means I was able to exemption every asset the individual had so they kept all of their property.
-Typically, I only work on one to two asset cases a year.
+To determine if you qualify for a no-asset bankruptcy, you should speak to an experienced Chapter 7 lawyer who can review your individual circumstances.
+Though, for reference, typically, I only work on one to two asset cases a year.
 That should give you some perspective as to how rare asset Chapter 7 bankruptcies are in Waco, Texas where I practice.

 If you are concerned about any of your assets, you need to speak to an experienced bankruptcy attorney in your area.
 But what happens if you have a non-exempt asset?
+Many people have questions and concerns about how much cash they can have in the bank when filing for bankruptcy.
+If you declare bankruptcy, will you lose literally every dollar that you have in your savings?
+The answer is no: some cash can be exempted in a Chapter 7 case.
 For example, typically under Federal exemptions, you can have approximately $20,000.00 cash on hand or in the bank on the day you file bankruptcy.

 The vast majority of my clients have considerable less than $20,000.00 in the bank the day I file their bankruptcy.
 However, for the sake of my example, let’s say, you had $23,000.00 in the bank the day I filed your bankruptcy.
 The Chapter 7 Trustee could technically take the amount over the exemption amount and pay that amount to your creditors.